At what age can you board your puppy?

 How Much Does it Cost to Board a Puppy?

 The amount you will need to pay to board your puppy depends on different factors.
+These include your preferences, the facility in focus, and your area of residence.

 However, pet owners pay anywhere between $25 and $85 a night to board a dog, according to HomeGuide.
+The average amount that most people pay is about $40 per night.

 You may get better prices when boarding your puppy for a week or a longer period.

-How Long Can You Board Your Puppy?
+How Long Can You Board A Puppy?

 There is also the question of how long is too long to board your dog.